eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     mrStreamId mr_create_output_best_effort_stream(mrSession* session, uint8_t* buffer, size_t size);

-Creates and initializes a best effort stream for writing.
+Creates and initializes an output best effort stream for writing.
 The ``mrStreamId`` returned represents the new stream and can be used to manage it.
 The number of available calls to this function must be less or equal than ``CONFIG_MAX_OUTPUT_BEST_EFFORT_STREAMS`` value of the ``client.config`` file.